 not purchase one computer - it purchased three computers.
 Two other children

 benefited from what were able to obtain for our child.

 After the school crossed that bridge, many other children have received laptop computers to assist

 them in their education.

-second issue in our hearing was whether my child required Adaptive Physical Education
+second issue in our hearing was whether my child required Adapted Physical Education

 (APE).
 At the time of our hearing in 1987, APE was not provided to